Everyone loves Christmas right?

 1. Balance your studies

-Student life means for most of you, January exams or deadlines.
+Student life means for most of you, January assessments or deadlines.
 Whilst it’s important you keep on top of your studies, it’s also important that you find some balance, and have a rest and recharge.
 Try to be realistic about what you need to get done and by when.
 Plan how you’re going to work and try and stick to it.
 For more advice, see our piece on balancing your studies over Christmas.

 2. Give yourself a break